-Featuring a beautiful variety of polished cuts on a v-shaped bowl that flares magnificently at the top, a multisided stem, and a starburst cut on a round foot, Ashbourne crystal by Waterford is an exquisite pattern.
-With its elaborate, eye-catching design, Ashbourne is an especially fine accompaniment to Erte' Plates china and Elysee flatware.
+Featuring beautiful criss-cross cuts on a square-shaped bowl that flares at the top, a multisided stem, and a starburst cut on a round foot, Kinsale crystal by Waterford is an exquisite pattern.
+With its eye-catching design, Kinsale is an especially fine accompaniment to Blue Reverie china and Heiress flatware.
 Waterford Crystal dates back to the Flint Glass Works, founded in 1783 on the quay in the port town of Waterford when George and William Penrose opened the Flint Glass Works.
 In 1788, Waterford produced a glassware service as a gift to her Majesty, Charlotte Sophia, wife to King George III.
 The King and Queen were so charmed by the crystal service that they ordered the set to be displayed at Cheltenham castle.
 Today "Waterford" is synonymous with fine crystal, and is found in households around the world.